DeanLeong/the_garage/README.md

 **The Garage**

 The Garage is an app that is focused on helping users manage their motorcycle's maintenance.
 Users will be able to add a motorcycle to their "garage" and add their motorcycle's maintenence schedule to the motorcycle.
-For example, "At 10k miles an oil chance is needed."
+For example, "At 10k miles an oil change is needed."
 These maintenance notes will feature full CRUD.
-The motorcycle will also have general notes such as "takes 10w-30 oil" so that the app is capable of being a one-stop app for most things motorcycle maintenence related.
-Other features will include uploading a picture of the motorcycle.
+For example, a note could look like "takes 10w-30 oil" so that the app is a convenient and easy to use method of keeping track of motorcycle maintenance needs.
+Other features will include uploading a picture of the motorcycle and post MVP, adding a list of aftermarket parts to a motorcycle's page.

 <br>